 Norsk Folkemuseum is opening a new permanent exhibition on urban cultural history in 2020.
 The exhibition features the reshaping of Norway during the period 1600-1914, as the country evolved into a modern society.

-In a renovated exhibition building, the audience will encounter influential people and gain insights into their life stories.
-These individuals participated in changing Norwegian society through their actions and choices.
-The contours of today's society can be recognized as the exhibit approaches the year 1914.
+In a renovated exhibition building, visitors will encounter influential people and gain insights into their life stories.
+These individuals contributed to change in Norwegian society through their actions and choices.
+The contours of today's society start to appear as the exhibit approaches the year 1914.

-Six authentic interiors and around 3000 objects from our collection of urban culture will be on display.
-These objects mirror life as it unfolded over a period of 300 years, both in private and public – including relations between men and women, parents and children, masters and servants.
-The material gives us a unique opportunity to convey changes in style, taste and fashion as well as the shifting of social hierarchies.
+Six authentic interiors and around 1500 objects from our urban culture collection will be on display.
+These objects mirror life as it unfolded over a period of 300 years, both in private and public spheres – including relations between men and women, parents and children, masters and servants.
+The material gives us a unique opportunity to track changes in style, taste and fashion as well as the shifting of social hierarchies.

-Together all these stories will tell how Norway participated in major global trends and changes through increased trade and cultural exchanges.
+Together, these exhibits will tell the story of how Norway participated in major global trends through increased trade and cultural exchanges.

-This new exhibition will be a central addition to Norsk Folkemuseum’s many stories about Norway.
-It will also show that the Norwegian identity in sum has been and still is a complexity of identities.
+This new exhibition will be an important contribution to Norsk Folkemuseum’s many stories about Norway.
+It will also show the many different facets of the Norwegian identity.